proc7ts/supply/README.md

 Registers a callback function that will be called when the supply is [cut off].
 If the supply is cut off already when calling this method, the callback will be called immediately.

-The registered callback receives a cut off reason as its only parameter.
+The registered callback receives a cutoff reason as its only parameter.

 The callback will be called at most once.